aichat-go

 Reload()recovers all active timers, calculating remaining delay and firing overdue ones immediately. - Lead retry — If a timer finds

-Finished=true, LeadSent=false, it retries the CRM send instead of classifying. - Cancel — When a user sends a new message, the old timer is cancelled (goroutine killed + DB record updated).
+Finished=true, LeadSent=false, it retries the CRM send instead of running the agent. - Cancel — When a user sends a new message, the old timer is cancelled (goroutine killed + DB record updated).

 Goroutine safety: Each chat/project pair gets one goroutine.
 A current == self identity check prevents a superseded goroutine from cleaning up a newer timer's state.